hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ---|---|---
 threads | 2 | Number of threads to use.
 somatic_vcf | None | Optional location of somatic variants vcf.
 Sample name must match tumor parameter.
-GZ files supported. structural_vcf | None | Optional location of structural variants vcf.
-GZ files supported. sv_recovery_vcf | None | Optional location of structural variants recovery vcf.
+GZ files supported. structural_vcf | None | Optional location of high confidence structural variants vcf.
+GZ files supported. sv_recovery_vcf | None | Optional location of low confidence structural variants vcf which may be recovered by PURPLE.
 GZ files supported. circos | None | Optional path to circos binary.
 When supplied, circos graphs will be written to <output_dir>/plot db_enabled | None | This parameter has no arguments.
 Optionally include if you wish to persist results to a database.
 Database initialization script can be found [here](https://github.com/hartwigmedical/hmftools/blob/master/patient-db/src/main/resources/generate_database.sql). db_user | None | Database username.
 Mandatory if db_enabled.